pschmitt/guacapy/docs/guacapy_api.md

 This document tracks the actual behavior of the Apache Guacamole REST API based on testing with `guacapy`, supplementing the unofficial documentation at: https://github.com/ridvanaltun/guacamole-rest-api-documentation

+## Notes
+- The `/api/session/ext/guacamole/languages` endpoint returned 404 in Guacamole 1.6.0, likely due to a missing extension (e.g., `guacamole-auth-jdbc-mysql`) or version incompatibility.
+It is excluded from this wrapper as it appears related to UI language settings.

 ## Users

 ### GET /api/session/data/{data_source}/users